-- 1) Crisis services for youth including crisis services at the hospital and mobile crisis services provided by trained crisis professionals - 2) Eastern County support for youth in crisis: Youth in crisis are in need of more intensive support, particularly those who may not qualify for County Behavioral Health services (i.e. private insurance holders).
+Youth in crisis in Eastern Nevada County are in need of more intensive support, particularly those who may not qualify for County Behavioral Health services (i.e. private insurance holders).
 Crises may result in a 5150 psychiatric assessment and/or hospitalization.
 Historically, after such crises, families who are ineligible for County services often wait weeks for follow-up support services.
-The Early Intervention for Youth in Crisis program will provide short-term (roughly 90 days) individual and family counseling support while helping families get connected to longer term mental health services.
+The Early Intervention for Youth in Crisis program will provide short-term

+(roughly 90 days) individual and family counseling support while helping families get connected to longer term mental health services.